 Student Health Center

 The Student Health Center provides a wide range of confidential medical services to students, including assessment and treatment of acute illness, allergy injections, contraceptive counseling and consultation, immunizations, diagnostic laboratory testing, physical exams, and travel clinics.
 A self-care station is available in the waiting room, and there is no fee for most services.
-Ext.
-7200.
+Further information is at Health Center.

 Vice President for Student Development and Dean of Students